alidasdan/graph-partitioning-algorithms/README.md

 (Fiduccia-Mattheyses-Sanchis), PLM (Partitioning by Locked Moves), PFM (Partitioning by Free Moves) as detailed in [DaAy97].

+## THE GRAPH PARTITIONING PROBLEM

+The graph partitioning problem is defined as follows: Given an input graph, partition it into a given number of almost equal-sized parts in such a way that the cutsize, i.e., the sum of the edge weights whose end vertices are in different parts, is minimized .
+This problem has many variations as well as important applications in many areas.
+Unfortunately, the problem is NP-hard so the algorithms in this package are heuristics (but they work very very well).

+A related problem is the hypergraph partitioning problem.
+If you do not know what a hypergraph is, remember this: In a graph, you have vertices and edges, where every edge connects two vertices; in a hypergraph, you have vertices and hyperedges, where every hyperedge connects two or more vertices.
+Since hypergraphs can model electronic circuits well, a hypergraph is often said to have cells and nets instead of vertices and hyperedges.
+In a circuit cell where a net is connected is called a pin.
+You may see the cell, net, and pin terminology in my code.

+## A SHORT HISTORY ON THESE ALGORITHMS

-A short history: The basis for these algorithms go back to the Kernighan-Lin (KL) algorithm for graph partitioning.
+The basis for these algorithms go back to the Kernighan-Lin (KL) algorithm for graph partitioning.
 The KL algorithm produces very good partitions but it is slow.
 The Fiduccia-Mattheyses (FM) algorithm is not only a faster version of the KL algorithm but it also generalizes the KL algorithm to run on hypergraphs.
 Sanchis generalized the FM algorithm from 2-way partitioning to multi-way partitioning.

-Seeing the limitations of the "locking" mechanism, I devised a way to relax this mechanism, resulting in the Partitioning by Locked Moves (PLM) algorithm and the Partitioning by Free Moves (PFM) algorithm.
+All these KL-based algorithms work in multiple passes over the number of vertices; in each pass, these algorithms find the best destination part for a vertex and lock this vertex from moving again in the rest of the current pass.
+Realizing the limitations of this "locking" mechanism, I devised ways to relax this mechanism, resulting in the Partitioning by Locked Moves (PLM) algorithm and the Partitioning by Free Moves (PFM) algorithm.
 The PLM algorithm still uses locking but it goes through multiple phases of locking and unlocking within a pass over the input graph.
-The PFM algorithm does not use locking at all; it uses a way to penalize the moves to march towards a local minimum.
+The PFM algorithm does not use locking at all;
+it uses a way to penalize the moves to march towards a local minimum.
 For more details, please refer to [DaAy97].

+## MORE INTRODUCTION

-I originally developed this package (written in C) during my MSc study (around 1991-1993).
-Before putting this package on github, I converted my code to ANSI C (c99).
+I originally developed this package in C during my MSc study (around 1991-1993).
+Before putting this package on github, I converted my code to ANSI C (c99) and cleaned it a bit.

+In my code, you may notice some biologically inspired names such as 'population', 'chromosome', 'allele', etc. These names actually come from genetic algorithms.
+During my MSc years, my eventual goal was to implement graph and hypergraph partitioning using genetic algorithms on a hypercube connected parallel computer (from Intel).
+Once I discovered the limitations of the locking mechanism, I changed my research direction towards what would become PLM and PFM.
+By the way, I did still work on genetic algorithms but in a different setting (unofficially doing another MSc thesis in the process).

 This package is available on an "as is" basis.
 I do not say or imply that it will be useful for whatever you want to do with it.
 It may